leaflabs/libmaple/docs/source/bootloader.rst

  Maple Bootloader
 ==================

+..
+TODO: [Stub] add a section on flashing your own bootloader

 The firmware which allows the Maple to be reprogrammed via a USB connection.
 Every Maple board comes programmed with this by default, and it is not overwritten by regular programs (it lives lower in the